Ojared1120/Project-1/README.md

 # Project-1
-Sales Performance Analysis for a Turkish Retail Store
+Sales Performance Analysis for a Adidas